Pop Culture Madness!

 The main narrative/story timeline of Harry Potter takes place from 1991-1998, while the books were published from 1997-2007.

-Jesse Ventura was elected Governer of Minnesota.
+Jesse Ventura was elected Governor of Minnesota.

 The first known instance of the word "derp" comes from the 1998 comedy film Baseketball by South Park creators Trey Parker and Matt Stone.

-Leonard Nimoy hosted a Y2k Family Survival Guide, in which various interviewees, including congressmen, medical professionals, and computer technicians discuss the implications of Y2K and how various computer systems could fail catastrophically.
+Leonard Nimoy hosted a Y2K Family Survival Guide, in which various interviewees, including congressmen, medical professionals, and computer technicians, discuss the implications of Y2K and how various computer systems could fail catastrophically.

 Smartwater, vapor-distilled water was introduced.
 The next year, Fruitwater was available too.

-The US National institute of health redefined the BMI for overweight from 27.8 to 25, making 25 million Americans previously thought of as healthy, officially overweight.
+The US National Institute of Health redefined the BMI for overweight from 27.8 to 25, making 25 million Americans previously thought of as healthy, officially overweight.

 The first W Hotel opened in New York on Lexington Ave and 49th Street.

-Nobel laureate Toni Morrison called Bill Clinton "the first Black president", saying, "Clinton displays almost every trope of blackness: single-parent household, born poor, working-class, saxophone-playing, McDonald's-and-junk-food-loving boy from Arkansas"
+Nobel laureate Toni Morrison called Bill Clinton “the first Black president,” saying, “Clinton displays almost every trope of blackness: single-parent household, born poor, working-class, saxophone-playing, McDonald’s-and-junk-food-loving boy from Arkansas.”

 Michael Cameron, a student of Greenbrier High School, was suspended for wearing a Pepsi shirt on Coke Day.

-A Florida resident petitioned successfully to have the telephone area code "3-2-1" assigned to the Kenedy Space Center and surrounding area, the pronunciation resembles the countdown before liftoff
+A Florida resident petitioned successfully to have the telephone area code “3-2-1” assigned to the Kenedy Space Center and surrounding area; the pronunciation resembles the countdown before liftoff

 Gillette introduced the Mach3 razor, the first triple-blade shaving tool.

-There is no "Unknown Soldier" from The Vietnam War at the Tomb of the Unknowns in Arlington Cemetery.
-The man who was interred there from 1974 to 1998 was identified as Lt.
+There is no “Unknown Soldier” from The Vietnam War at the Tomb of the Unknowns in Arlington Cemetery.
+The man interred there from 1974 to 1998 was identified as Lt.
 Michael Blassie with DNA testing.
 He was removed, and now the crypt is empty.

 When AOL 4.0 launched in 1998, they used ALL of the world's CD production capacity for several weeks.